Deutsch Intern

 About me

-I work as a postdoctoral researcher and lecturer in economic geography.
-I am currently developing a new research project on the role of product queens in regional value creation and regional development in Germany.
-To this end, I am integrating feminist approaches to economic geography, symbolic economies and critical perspectives on regional and rural geographies.
+I am a postdoctoral researcher and lecturer in economic geography.
+I am currently working on my new research project, “Product Ambassadors Between Tradition and Transformation: A Feminist Economic Geography Analysis,” in which I examine how the perceptions, roles, and significance of product ambassadors in the marketing of agricultural products are changing.
+To this end, I integrate feminist economic geography approaches, cultural political economy, and critical perspectives on regional and rural geographies.

-In my doctoral thesis, I dealt with political ecologies of water in the context of the Anthropocene and using the example of the Moselle.
-One focus was on analyzing the border river from more-than-human perspectives using diffractive methodology and new materialist theory.
+In my doctoral dissertation, I examined the political ecologies of water in the context of the Anthropocene, using the Moselle River as a case study.
+This work led to the book “Flüsse im Anthropozän: Diffraktive Politische Ökologien der Mosel” (2026).
+A key focus is the analysis of the border river from more-than-human perspectives using diffractive methodology and neo-materialist theory.

-My disciplinary background is in social and cultural anthropology (Master) and human geography (PhD).
-I work predominantly in the ethnographic tradition and experiment with (post-)qualitative methodologies.
+My disciplinary background is in social and cultural anthropology (MA) and human geography (Ph.D.).
+I work primarily within the ethnographic tradition and experiment with (post-)qualitative methodologies.

 Appointments for office hours during the lecture-free period are available by arrangement.

-Appointments for office hours in the summer semester 2025 are possible in person or via Zoom: Tuesdays from 11 am to 12 pm.
+Appointments for office hours in the summer semester 2025 are possible in person or via Zoom: Wednesday from 11 am to 12 pm.
 Please register in advance by email.

 • Europe's Border Geographies (Seminar)